LennaHammer/English/EVP/out/words_adjective.md

 ## 786. usual ## adjective
 /ˈjuː.ʒu.əl/ NORMAL
 [B1]normal and happening most often
-- I went to bed at my usual time.
+- I went to bed at my usual `time`.
-- You'll find the box in its usual place.
+- You'll find the box in its usual `place`.
-- There was more rain than usual this summer in the mountain areas.
+- There was more rain `than` usual this summer in the mountain areas.

 ## 787. valuable ## adjective
 /ˈvæl.jə.bəl/ OBJECTS